asleepinglion/ouro/README.md

 - **Easy Overrides** Full support for super methods provides the ability to override methods of a parent class and call the parent method from inside the extended method ( *this.super()* ).

-- **Before/After Action Methods** Easily modify the response object before or after the action requested is executed by overriding the controllers _beforeAction and _afterAction methods.
+- **Before/After Action Hooks** Easily modify the response object before or after the action requested is executed by overriding the controllers _beforeAction and _afterAction methods.

 - **JSON Response** Automatic management of JSON response object.
 Simply modify the resposne object during the chain of execution and it is automatically passed back to the user at the end of the request.